Tanujarora100/Devops-Interview-Notes/Devops-Notes/Networking/CIDRRanges.md

 - **Efficient IP Address Allocation**: CIDR allows for allocation of IP addresses in variable-sized blocks, reducing wastage.
 - **Reduced Routing Table Size**: Aggregating multiple IP addresses into a single CIDR block reduces the number of entries in routing tables, improving routing efficiency.
-- **Flexibility**: CIDR provides more flexibility in network design and IP address management compared to the rigid classful addressing system[1][10].
+- **Flexibility**: CIDR provides more flexibility in network design and IP address management compared to the rigid classful addressing system.

 ### **Example Calculation**